 Is He/She Addicted? – The Five Signs of Marijuana Addiction

 It can be difficult to know whether your child has a marijuana addiction.
 However, there are a few signs to look for.
-As Narconon points out, many signs of marijuana abuse are quite subtle.
+Many signs of marijuana abuse are quite subtle.
 But, if your son or daughter is displaying several of the following signs, it’s possible he or she could be using the drug.

 - Red and bloodshot eyes

 As you can see, these signs are quite vague, and many teenagers display these signs without being addicted to cannabis.
 However, if your son or daughter is showing more than one of these signs, there is a possibility he or she could be abusing the drug.

 Marijuana Effects on the Brain

 There have been several recent studies into marijuana’s impact on the brain.
 Although the results have been mixed for adult users, the evidence strongly points toward a severely detrimental effect on teenage brains.
 When cannabis use starts during adolescence, the impact on the brain’s development can be significant, including a reduction in brain activity, a smaller hippocampus–the area of the brain that controls memory and learning functions, and fewer neural fibers in specific areas.